Along I-90, Stop for Wildlife, Grand Coulee Dam and More

 Grand Coulee Dam

 After about 15 miles, I-90 arrives in the town of George.
-Unsurprisingly named for the United States’ first president, George doesn’t host much in the way of services, but the exit here is a key junction point for those heading to north-central Washington; State Route 281 darts north to Quincy and offers options for heading northwest to Wenatchee or northeast to Grand Coulee Dam.
+Unsurprisingly named for the United States’ first president, George Washington, the town doesn’t host much in the way of services, but the exit here is a key junction point for those heading to north-central Washington; state Route 281 darts north to Quincy and offers options for heading northwest to Wenatchee or northeast to Grand Coulee Dam.
 Consult the North Columbia Basin Auto Tour for details on those cities and sights.

 As you head east along I-90, you’ll arrive at Moses Lake — the largest city on I-90 between the Seattle metro area and Spokane, and the center of services for a 50-mile radius.
 Its eponymous lake is more than 18 miles long and boasts over 120 miles of shoreline — making it a popular destination for boaters, paddlers and swimmers.